Quick answer

-When can babies eat corn?
+When babies can eat corn

 See our first foods for baby guide for more ideas.